aidanbott00/aidanbott00/README.md

 - 👋 Hi, I’m @aidanbott00
 - 👀 I’m interested in ...
-Coding and making games and having fun.
+Coding, making games, and having fun.
 - 🌱 I’m currently learning ...
-How to code crazy right
+C#
 - 💞️ I’m looking to collaborate on ...
+Unreal engine, Unity, C#, and Java projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... aidanbott@gmail.com, https://www.linkedin.com/in/aidan-bott/

 <!---
 aidanbott00/aidanbott00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.